-The Double Piano was the rather extravagant whim of the Parisian firm of Pleyel, whose instruments were the favourites of composer/pianists such as Chopin, Grieg, Debussy, Saint-SaŽns and Stravinsky.
+The Double Piano was the rather extravagant whim of the Parisian firm of Pleyel, whose instruments were the favourites of composer-pianists such as Chopin, Grieg, Debussy, Saint-Saëns and Stravinsky.
 The company's success led them to invest in experiments, resulting in 1890 with a Double Piano and later with their version of the Pianola.

 Although not the first company to experiment with building two pianos into the same frame, Pleyel (who patented it as "Duo-Clave") was by far the most successful and produced the largest instruments.
 A very small number of Double Pianos were manufactured in the 1890s, and it was one of these first models (2.46m/8 feet) which Nettle & Markham encountered when they were invited in 1989 by the BBC in Northern Ireland to give the first public performance on a newly restored instrument in County Down.

-By extensive research in Paris Nettle & Markham have located only six surviving instruments of this size, and theirs is the only Double Piano in the world being used for concert tours by an international piano duo.
-It is pictured in two recent books: "Piano" by David Crombie (Outline Press Ltd 1995) and "The Piano" by Jeremy Siepmann (Carlton Books Ltd 1996).
+By extensive research in Paris Nettle & Markham have located only a handful of surviving instruments of this size, and theirs is the only Double Piano in the world to have been toured so extensively for concerts by an international piano duo.
+It is pictured in two books: "Piano" by David Crombie (Outline Press Ltd 1995) and "The Piano" by Jeremy Siepmann (Carlton Books Ltd 1996).